 Making content on focus or hover hoverable, dismissible, and persistentthat relates to Success Criterion 1.4.13: Content on Hover or Focus.

-prefers-reduced-motionto customise the animation (fade in and fade out) based on the user settings.
+prefers-reduced-motionto customize the animation (fade in and fade out) based on the user’s settings.
 See also Responsive Design for Motion (WebKit Blog) that includes vestibular motion trigger examples.

-Most operating systems, and by that browsers through
+Most operating systems, and by extension, browsers, through

 prefers-reduced-motion media query, allow us to reduce motion where the user can stop or reduce the movement of some elements on the screen.
 For those who suffer from vertigo or motion sickness, this feature is extremely helpful.
 Here is an example from the Mac OS: